-- people are capable of at these different stages. - Identify which parts of the human body are private; - Explain that a person's genitals help them to make babies when they are grown up; - Understand that humans mostly have the same body parts but that they can look different from person to person. - Explain what privacy means; - Know that you are not allowed to touch someone's private belongings without their permission - Give examples of different types of private information
+- people are capable of at these different stages. - Identify which parts of the human body are private; - Understand that humans mostly have the same body parts but that they can look different from person to person. - Explain what privacy means; - Know that you are not allowed to touch someone's private belongings without their permission - Give examples of different types of private information

-- Rehearse strategies for when someone is inappropriately in their body space. - Define the terms 'secret' and 'surprise' and know the difference between a safe and an unsafe secret; - Recognise how different surprises and secrets might make them feel; - Know who they could ask for help if a secret made them feel uncomfortable or unsafe. - Recognise that babies come from the joining of an egg and sperm; - Explain what happens when an egg doesn't meet a sperm; - Understand that for girls, periods are a normal part of puberty.
+- Rehearse strategies for when someone is inappropriately in their body space. - Define the terms 'secret' and 'surprise' and know the difference between a safe and an unsafe secret; - Recognise how different surprises and secrets might make them feel; - Know who they could ask for help if a secret made them feel uncomfortable or unsafe. - Recognise that babies come from the joining of an egg and sperm; - Explain what happens when an egg doesn't meet a sperm;

-- Understand how the onset of puberty can have emotional as well as physical impact - Suggest reasons why young people sometimes fall out with their parents; - Take part in a role play practising how to compromise. - Identify parts of the body that males and females have in common and those that are different; - Know the correct terminology for their genitalia; - Understand and explain why puberty happens. - Know the key facts of the menstrual cycle; - Understand that periods are a normal part of puberty for girls; - Identify some of the ways to cope better with periods. - Define the terms 'secret' and 'surprise' and know the difference between a safe and an unsafe secret; - Recognise how different surprises and secrets might make them feel; - Know who they could ask for help if a secret made them feel uncomfortable or unsafe. - Understand that marriage is a commitment to be entered into freely and not against someone's will; - Recognise that marriage includes same sex and opposite sex partners; - Know the legal age for marriage in England or Scotland: - Discuss the reasons why a person would want to be married, or live together, or have a civil ceremony.
+- Understand how the onset of puberty can have emotional as well as physical impact - Suggest reasons why young people sometimes fall out with their parents; - Take part in a role play practising how to compromise. - Identify parts of the body that males and females have in common and those that are different; - Know the correct terminology for their genitalia; - Understand and explain why puberty happens. - Know the key facts of the menstrual cycle; - Understand that periods are a normal part of puberty for girls; - Identify some of the ways to cope better with periods. - Define the terms 'secret' and 'surprise' and know the difference between a safe and an unsafe secret; - Recognise how different surprises and secrets might make them feel; - Know who they could ask for help if a secret made them feel uncomfortable or unsafe. - Understand that marriage is a commitment to be entered into freely and not against someone's will; - Recognise that marriage includes same sex and opposite sex partners; - Know the legal age for marriage in England or Scotland; - Discuss the reasons why a person would want to be married, or live together, or have a civil ceremony.